keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/sale-customization.md

 ### Use case
 Let's say you are an event promoter who is new to NEAR.
 You realize that you are only going to use Keypom for a single event.

-In this scenario, rather than sending revenues to your Keypom balance amd then needing to manually withdraw it once the event is over, you can set `auto_withdraw_funds = true` while creating the drop, in order to guarenetee that teh revenues will go to your NEAR wallet automatically.
+In this scenario, rather than sending revenues to your Keypom balance and then needing to manually withdraw it once the event is over, you can set `auto_withdraw_funds = true` while creating the drop in order to guarenetee that the revenues will go to your NEAR wallet automatically.

 ---

 ## Start
-*Default: False, keys can be added immidiately*
+*Default: None, keys can be added immidiately*

 The `start` parameter dictates when keys can be purhcased and added to the drop.
 Similar to [time configurations](time-customization.md), this is measured in non-leap-nanoseconds since January 1, 1970 0:00:00 UTC.
 A sample configuration is made available below.

 ### Use case
-Pretend you are an event coordinator for a popular event and only have a limited capacity.
+Pretend you are an event coordinator for a popular event and have a limited capacity.
 To ensure fairness, you set a date and time for the sale to begin and let all your users know.

 To do this, you can configure the `start` parameter.